amitlan/website/_posts/2022-11-24-query-perm-check.md

 Addendum: The `finish_xact_command()` also spends more time than it really should in this particular benchmark (generic plan, with many partitions).
 There's [work underway](https://www.postgresql.org/message-id/0A3221C70F24FB45833433255569204D1FB976EF%40G01JPEXMBYT05) to fix that too.

+Addendum 2: 2nd patch mentioned above, one that reworks `ExecCheckRTPerms()`, has been committed *for now* by Álvaro as [a61b1f748](https://git.postgresql.org/gitweb/postgres.git?p=postgresql.git;a=commit;h=a61b1f74823c9c4f79c95226a461f1e7a367764b), so will hopefully be a part of the next (v16) release.